 Could this be a good creative outlet for you?

-During this time of a worldwide pandemic when you may feel like the world is unstable and unpredictable, creating art can provide a sense of control, containment and centering.
+Creating art can provide a sense of control, containment and centering.

-“Art provides a non-verbal outlet to express thoughts, feelings, concerns and hopes during a time when words may be difficult to find,” says Lori Mackey, an art therapist at Advocate Children’s Hospital in Oak Lawn, IL.
+“Art provides a non-verbal outlet to express thoughts, feelings, concerns and hopes during a time when words may be difficult to find,” says Lori Mackey, an art therapist at Advocate Children’s Hospital in Oak Lawn, Ill.

 As an art therapist who works with children, Mackey experiences every day how making art can empower self-awareness and even instill hope.